Rinse FM: Early years

+Sarah "Soulja" Lockhart joined Rinse as their station manager in 2004 and launched their weekly party nights FWD>.

-In April 2005 Ofcom disconnected a Rinse FM radio transmitter and Dean Fullman, known on air as DJ Slimzee, received an ASBO, believed to be the first of its kind, banning him from every rooftop in the borough of Tower Hamlets.
+In April 2005 Ofcom disconnected a Rinse FM radio transmitter and Dean Fullman, known on air as Slimzee, received an ASBO, believed to be the first of its kind, banning him from every rooftop in the borough of Tower Hamlets.

-FM licence
+Legal licence

 As of August 2007 the station was seeking a legal FM licence.
 Rinse FM created a petition which received hundreds of supporters within less than a week, including some from countries other than the UK.
 At the time, the station's owner DJ Geeneus said: "We don't want to be legal to play stupid adverts and make loads of money from advertising.
 We want to be legal to say: look at our scene, look at what we're doing.
 We're a business, we're not criminals.
 We're supplying something that no one else is supplying, and we're professional."

 Rinse FM was awarded a community FM broadcast licence by Ofcom in June 2010 for frequency 106.8 FM.
 It commenced broadcasting legally on 7 February 2011.
 The station is presently managed by Sarah Lockhart.

 As part of its community broadcasting remit, Rinse FM is engaged in training young people in broadcasting skills who are considered marginalised, even working with children who are in Pupil Referral Units.
 These are units for persistent truants and people with special educational needs.

+In October 2015, it joined the London Trial DAB MUX.